hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Test Harness/README.md

 The Test Harness allows you to send API requests into the GameSparks platform in their raw form to see the responses that the server returns for any given request:
 * **Mimics Connected Devices.** Because the browser uses WebSockets for communication, the Test Harness can mimic a connected device by receiving asynchronous messages when they are generated by the platform.
-* **Invaluable Tool.** The Test Harness is an invaluable tool for testing your game configuration.
+* **Invaluable Test Tool.** The Test Harness is an invaluable tool for testing your game configuration.
 We recommend that you always try out any game configuration changes that you make in the Test Harness before writing the game client code that uses it.

 ## Getting to Know the Test Harness